-We will be engaged and have regular opportunities to listen.
 We will have strong policy and budgets to ensure our programs and services are progressive and sustainable.

 Respect is shown in everything we do and we have acceptance of all cultures in the Barkly Region and their practices through a culturally competent Council.